Winter Storm FAQs

 - What about my car that was damaged at a business' parking lot when the ice slid off the business' roof and onto my car?
 Is the business responsible?
 Should I contact my auto insurer?

 - In this event, document the claim, and make the business owner aware the claim occurred.
 The business owner's commercial liability coverage may pay this claim, but negligence on the part of the business owner would need to be established.
-To expedite payment for repairs, submit the claim under your comprehensive auto coverage.
-The insurer cannot use these claims to raise your premium or non renew your policy.
+To expedite payment for repairs, you may want to submit the claim under your comprehensive auto coverage.

 - What is my duty to make temporary repairs?